This page contains answers to some of the most common questions about visiting the Anghiari Festival.

 Many festival days include a chamber concert at 6pm and a full orchestral concert at 9pm, although in striving to make the experience as memorable as possible there are variations around this.
 Some days also feature a morning concert or event.
 Explore the 2019 programme here.

 The majority of concerts in the festival are free to attend.
 There are usually some ticketed concerts which will be available to book once the programme is announced.

-In addition to the programme of public concerts, we organise a number of private events for Southbank Sinfonia Friends and guests.
-These often include Prosecco receptions, private recitals and lunches for supporters.
-Priority booking will be given to Friends for all special events - you can find out more about becoming a Friend here.
-Any remaining places will be offered to attendees through our Anghiari Email Updates.
+In addition to the programme of public concerts, we organise a number of events for Southbank Sinfonia Friends and guests.
+These often include Prosecco receptions, private recitals and lunches.
+Details of events will be sent to the Anghiari Mailing List.
+Sign up here.

 Concerts at the Anghiari Festival feature unreserved seating and you are free to choose where to sit on a first-come, first-served basis.
 If you would like a specific seat, we recommend you arrive in plenty of time before the concert begins.

 Yes!
 The festival is renowned for its relaxed, informal atmosphere and families of all ages are welcome to join us.

 There are no rules for what to wear, in keeping with the festival's relaxed atmosphere.
 Please note that a number of the concerts take place outside and evenings can become chilly.
 Although Tuscany is known for its beautiful sunshine, the weather can be unpredictable so we recommend packing an umbrella just in case!

 Let us know you are coming.
 Sign up to our mailing list here, and in the months leading up to the festival we will email you with regular updates.
 If we know you are coming we can make sure you get the best out of your festival experience.